thinkb4/a-walk-in-react/day_02.md

 _Exercise:_ Try running the code and add a console.log(props) in the line above the return.
 Check what was logged in the console, then try changing the word "props" for any word, has the log in the console changed?

 You may have noticed we removed the curly braces around the _props_ parameter.
-This is because we recieve the object and then access its properties with the dot operator.
+This is because we receive the object and then access its properties with the dot operator.
-Another posibility is to use [destructuring for the object](https://www.freecodecamp.org/news/destructuring-patterns-javascript-arrays-and-objects/) in the following way:
+Another possibility is to use [destructuring for the object](https://www.freecodecamp.org/news/destructuring-patterns-javascript-arrays-and-objects/) in the following way:

 ```javascript
 function Card({ name, house, age }) {